 Keeping your data secure and compliant

 Client data security is paramount.
-The following information outlines some of the ways that client data is protected when using IBM Watson apps, IBM Watson Studio, and their component services, such as IBM Watson Machine Learning, and what you are expected to do to help in these efforts.
+The following information outlines some of the ways that client data is protected when using Cloud Pak for Data as a Service and what you are expected to do to help in these efforts.

 - Client responsibility